Harvey Weinstein Pleads Not Guilty to Additional Sexual Assault Charges

 Earlier this month, a grand jury charged Weinstein with an additional count of criminal sexual act in the first degree for a forcible sexual act against a third woman in 2006.
 He was also charged with two counts of predatory sexual assault—a Class A felony that carries a minimum sentence of 10 years and a maximum sentence of life imprisonment.

-At the time, Weinstein's attorney, Ben Brafman, stated his client's intent to plead not guilty to the new charges.
+At the time, Braftman stated his client's intent to plead not guilty to the new charges.

-"Mr. Weinstein maintains that all of these allegations are false and he expects to be fully vindicated," Brafman said.
+"Mr. Weinstein maintains that all of these allegations are false and he expects to be fully vindicated," Brafman said earlier this month.
 "Furthermore, to charge Mr. Weinstein as a predator when the interactions were each consensual is simply not justified."

-Manhattan District Attorney Cyrus R. Vance Jr. said the indictment was "the result of the extraordinary courage exhibited by the survivors who have come forward."
-He also encouraged other survivors to speak out.
+Manhattan District Attorney Cyrus R. Vance Jr. also said the indictment was "the result of the extraordinary courage exhibited by the survivors who have come forward."
+He then encouraged other survivors to speak out.

 Seth Wenig/AP/Shutterstock